-After-sales services such as maintenance, authentication, certification and repair, as well as the booming trade in "second-hand" luxury goods, are all promising areas for luxury goods companies to explore.
+After-sales services such as maintenance, authentication, certification, and repair, as well as the booming trade in "second-hand" luxury goods, are all promising areas for luxury goods companies to explore.

 Certain watch brands (i.e. Audemars Piguet), had announced in 2018 their intention to launch a second-hand watch business.
-Properly executed, this type of strategic positioning can help a luxury company regain control of its products throughout their life cycle.
+Properly executed, this type of strategic positioning can help a luxury company regain control of its products throughout its life cycle.
 It can also change the economics of buying a fake by offering consumers more affordable but still authentic options.

-Watch brands are generally linked to a history, heritage and tradition that associates them with memorable moments (the first man on the moon for Omega), universes (automobile for Tag Heuer) or individuals (Rolex Daytona and Paul Newman, Monaco Tag Heuer and Steve McQueen).
+Watch brands are generally linked to a history, heritage, and tradition that associates them with memorable moments (the first man on the moon for Omega), universes (automobile for Tag Heuer), or individuals (Rolex Daytona and Paul Newman, Monaco Tag Heuer and Steve McQueen).

 The intrinsically hedonic nature of luxury brands must be reinforced and conveyed by high levels of service and, while quality and know-how guarantee functional satisfaction, luxury products provide greater psychological and social needs than other products.